 The partnership with the school is a very good feature.
-Practitioners work closely with the school's nursery teacher and head teacher and this partnership has a positive effect on standards.
-The school and setting share expertise and resources daily nd the setting benefits greatly from this.
-The nursery benefits also from the strong partnership with the secondary school and the children enjoy the pupils' regular visits.
+Practitioners work closely with the school's foundation phase teacher and head teacher and this partnership has a positive effect on standards.
+The school and setting share expertise and resources daily and the setting benefits greatly from this.